LiskArchive/lisk-explorer/README.md

 docker-compose up -d
 ```

-It will use lastest available version from local hub by default.
+It will use latest available version from local hub by default.

 #### Stopping application